ewank7032/sep10-freedom-project/blog/entry02.md

 ## Next Steps

-I'm guessing the next step is to plan out a website for this Freedom Project, since the next EDP step is brainstorming how to better inform people of my topic/industry, and I have decent hopes for that.
+The next EDP step is brainstorming how to better inform people of my topic/industry, and I have decent hopes for that.

 [Previous](entry01.md) | [Next](entry03.md)